top of page

 4th

-In 4th grade we use the "Steps to Respect" and "Sanford Harmony" curriculum and build on our knowledge of self regulation to practice good communication and problem solving skills, including what to do if there is a bully.
+In 4th grade we use the "Steps to Respect" curriculum and build on our knowledge of self regulation to practice good communication and problem solving skills, including what to do if there is a bully.

 Things you might hear from your student about our lessons: